tomaytotomato/coding-tests/README.md

 `creditcards` - app that validates a Mastercard number

+`kaa01` - supermarket api service **In progress**

+`powerOf2` - prints out all powers of 2 and calculates the sum of powers

 ### Tags

-kata, code, java, fizzbuzz, creditcard
+kata, code, java, fizzbuzz, creditcard, powerof2